antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 ## Final remarks

-Any ChIPseq dataset can profit from the visualizations provided by R2, just contact us if you want your data added.
+Any ChIP-seq dataset can profit from the visualizations provided by R2, just contact us if you want your data added.
-In R2 the ChIP-Seq data visualization is still under development, any suggestions for improvements are welcome.
+In R2 the ChIP-seq data visualization is still under development, any suggestions for improvements are welcome.
 Mail us at r2-support@amc.nl, also if you have any questions or remarks.